 The Investment Manager has built a database of Catastrophe Bonds in issue and has established a relationship with the major broker-dealers that trade these securities.
 These securities have been analysed and evaluated by the Investment Manager's research team with respect to the expected return, key underlying peril risks associated with holding each security and the analysis with respect to data procured from independent third parties.
 The securities are assessed individually and as part of a portfolio.
 Absent the occurrence of a catastrophe to which the relevant Catastrophe Bonds relate, the market value of these securities tends not to fluctuate significantly, but they do respond rapidly to relevant event-driven insurance occurrences.
-The Investment Manager aims to be aware of relevant trends and developments in the insurance industry and the capital market investors' perception of insurance risks.
-The Investment Manager may seek to take advantage of differences that could emerge in prices of individual securities, but will seek to hold a portfolio that is diversified by exposure to types of catastrophe events and geographical locations of such covered events.
+The Investment Manager aims to be aware of relevant trends and developments in the insurance may seek to take advantage of differences that could emerge in prices of individual securities, but will seek to hold a portfolio that is diversified by exposure to types of catastrophe events and geographical locations of such covered events.